 Dr. Sravisht Iyer is a spine surgeon specializing in the application of minimally invasive surgical techniques to treat and manage spinal conditions involving the cervical, thoracic or lumbar spines.
 Dr. Iyer believes strongly in working with his patients to identify and deploy surgical techniques that provide a durable long-term outcome while minimizing postoperative pain and optimizing recovery time.

 Dr. Iyer completed his undergraduate training in biomedical engineering at Johns Hopkins University where he was inducted into the Tau Beta Pi honor society.
-He subsequently attended Harvard Medical School – receiving an MD with honors (Magna Cum Laude) and a specialized degree in Health Sciences in Technology with coursework at Harvard and MIT.
-He completed his orthopedic residency at the Hospital for Special Surgery followed by fellowship at Rush University Medical Center.
+He subsequently attended Harvard Medical School receiving an MD with honors (Magna Cum Laude) and a specialized degree in Health Sciences in Technology with coursework at Harvard and MIT.
+He completed his orthopedic residency at HSS followed by fellowship at Rush University Medical Center.
 Dr. Iyer has also had the opportunity to travel internationally to learn specialized techniques in spinal surgery including time spent with Dr. Oheneba Boachie-Adjei at the FOCOS Orthopedic Hospital in Accra, Ghana.

 Dr. Iyer strongly believes in advancing the field of spine surgery.
 His research interest in spine surgery began in medical school where he published and presented award-winning research on the biomechanics of spine.
 Dr. Iyer has since completed a research fellowship at HSS, spending a year in the lab to improve patient outcomes and pain control following spinal procedures.
 His work has been presented and honored at several national and international conferences and has since appeared in the pages of prestigious peer-reviewed journals including Spine, Neurosurgery and the Journal of Bone and Joint Surgery.

-At HSS, he has received several honors, including: the Hospital for Special Surgery Academic Achievement Award, the Weill-Cornell Medical Center Distinguished Housestaff Award, the Eduardo A. Salvati Resident Research Grant and the Lewis Clark Wagner Resident Research Award.
+At HSS, he has received several honors, including: the HSS Academic Achievement Award, the Weill Cornell Medical Center Distinguished Housestaff Award, the Eduardo A. Salvati Resident Research Grant and the Lewis Clark Wagner Resident Research Award.

-Dr. Iyer currently sees patients in New York, Westchester and Connecticut.
+Dr. Iyer currently sees patients in New York City and Westchester.
 He feels honored to participate in the care of every patient he sees.
 Please do not hesitate to contact his office with any questions or inquiries.